 But what happens when the school you think is a shoe-in unexpectedly rejects you?
 This seems to be the case more and more, as the concept of a safety school is slowly diminishing into a relic of the past for some candidates (particularly overqualified ones).
 With an overall increase in competition within the applicant pool, students with stats that were once essentially a guarantee of admission are now being waitlisted or even rejected.

 Moreover, the ever-rising importance of college rankings by the likes of U.S. News may also be to blame.
-As colleges pursue higher standings on these rankings in an effort to increase their desirability, they are looking for new ways to lower their acceptance rate while simultaneously increasing their yield.
+Colleges pursue higher standings on these rankings in an effort to increase their desirability.
+As a result, they are looking for new ways to lower their acceptance rate while simultaneously increasing their yield.

-As a result, admissions offices across the country are now relying on algorithms that measure the likelihood of a student accepting their offer of admission.
-The unfortunate byproduct of this is that overqualified students are now being rejected from what they thought were safeties, leading to greater anxiety over the months that college decisions start rolling in.
+As a result, admissions offices across the country are now relying on algorithms.
+These algorithms measure the likelihood of a student accepting their offer of admission.
+The unfortunate byproduct of this is that overqualified students are now being rejected from what they thought were safeties; this in turn, leading to greater anxiety over the months that college decisions start rolling in.

-With these things in mind, it’s important now more than ever to be in touch with who you are as a student and as an applicant during the college admissions season.
+With these things in mind, it’s important to be in touch with who you are as a student.
+Reflect on your position as an applicant during the college admissions season.
 Make sure your safeties are indeed safeties by taking the time to look into the admissions profile of students.
 More importantly, devote a good amount of attention and time to your safeties.
 If you don’t, you might end up in the worst-case position of being rejected everywhere.

 Perhaps the most important piece of advice is this: don’t treat safety schools like safety schools.
-Demonstrate interest to your safeties just as much as you would to your reaches by visiting their campus, filling out information cards at college fairs, and taking the time to craft good “Why College X?” essays.
-Moreover, apply to multiple safeties if you can, and expand your college list to include a solid group of safeties and matches so that you can comfortably apply to reaches with peace of mind.
+Demonstrate interest to your safeties just as much as you would to your reaches by: visiting the campus; filling out information cards at college fairs; and taking the time to craft good “Why College X?” essays.
+Moreover, apply to multiple safeties if you can.
+Expand your college list to include a solid group of safeties and matches, so that you can comfortably apply to reaches with peace of mind.
 If you need help curating a solid list of colleges, check out this post for more tips.

-Safety schools may no longer be the surefire acceptances for some, but through research and demonstrating interest, you can improve your chances of coming out on top.
-For more things to look out for this college admissions season, read our post on the college admission trends to be aware of in 2019.
-And if you need more help, schedule a free consultation today to see how we can guide you through the college applications process with ease.
+Safety schools may no longer be surefire acceptances for some.
+However, through research and demonstrating interest, you can improve your chances of coming out on top.
+For more analysis, read our post on the college admission trends to be aware of in 2019.
+And if you need more help, schedule a free consultation today!
+We would love to show how we can guide you through the college applications process with ease.